From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Preliminaries

-Throughout the text, $m \in M$ will denote the input or parameter field in the parametric boundary value problem, $M$ the appropriate Banach function space for input fields, $u\in U$ the solution field, where $U$ is the Banach space for solutions of the PDE.
-The so-called solution operator or forward operator that maps the parameter field $m\in M$ to the solution $u \in U$ of the PDE is denoted by $F(m)$.
-The neural network approximation of the forward operator $F(m)$ is denoted using $F_{NN}(m)$.
-The finite-dimensional approximation of functions $m\in M$ and $u \in U$ are denoted by the bold Roman letter $\rb{m}$ and $\rb{u}$, and more generally for any $a\in A$, $\rb{a}$.
-The corresponding map between discrete versions of input and output functions is $\rb{u} = \rb{F}(\rb{m})$.
-The projections of discretizations of functions, $\rb{m}$ and $\rb{u}$, onto lower-dimensional subspaces will be denoted by $\tilde{\rb{m}}$ and $\tilde{\rb{u}}$, respectively.
-The mapping between lower-dimensional subspaces will be denoted using $\tilde{}$ on top (e.g., $\tilde{\rb{F}}$).
+Throughout the text, $m \in M$ will denote the input or parameter field in the parametric boundary value problem, $M$ the appropriate Banach function space for input fields, and $u\in U$ the solution field, where $U$ is the Banach space for solutions of the PDE.
+The solution operator or forward operator mapping the parameter field $m\in M$ to the PDE solution $u \in U$ is denoted by $F(m)$.
+The neural operator approximation of the forward operator is denoted by $F_{NOp}(m)$.
+The finite-dimensional approximations of functions $m\in M$ and $u \in U$ are denoted by the Roman letters $\rmm$ and $\rmu$; more generally, for any $a\in A$, the approximation is denoted by $\rma$.
+The forward map between finite-dimensional approximations is denoted by $\rmF$.
+The projections of $\rmm$ and $\rmu$ onto lower-dimensional subspaces are denoted by $\tilde{\rmm}$ and $\tilde{\rmu}$, respectively.
+The mapping between lower-dimensional subspaces will be denoted by placing a tilde over the corresponding symbol, e.g., $\tilde{\rmF}$.